 A: Yes, but it's not recommended.
-If you are using your computer while the backup is trying to back up data you're working on, this could allow for a higher chance of errors.
+If you are using your computer while the backup is trying to back up data you're working on, this could potentially allow for a higher chance of errors.
 Also, SDB only has one speed: as fast as it can.
 It won't throttle usage much if it's minimized as its goal is to complete the backup as quick as it can.
 But if you try to use your machine at the same time, (1) you may find your computer to not be as responsive as you'd like, and (2) your backups will take longer to complete.
 It's best to just wait for the backup to end first.

 Q: Does Simple Data Backup do incremental backups?
+What about differential backups?

 Q: Can backups be password protected?

 Q: Can I run backups via a batch file?

 A: Yes.
 SDB is very versatile.
 It can run backups via a schedule, at logon, on demand including with a direct shorcut on your desktop, or you can run a backup yourself via command-line such as in a batch file.

 Q: Is there a progress indicator so I'll know when the backup will end?

 A: From a technical standpoint, this is a very hard thing to "get right" because of lots of variables such as variable speed of file transfer and so forth and requires a program to constantly keep re-evaluating on a continual basis to try to estimate completion time.
 SDB instead was developed to devote its full resources to actually backing up your data and it doesn't mess around with trying to figure this out, which often times would be wrong anyway and merely would slow down a backup.
 It will however show you which lineitem in a backup is being backed up.
 After a few incremental backups have been done, you should start to get a feel for how long they generally take.

 Q: Can Simple Data Backup clone my drive?